 In an interview with the curator Hans Ulrich Obrist, Soto says in this regard: “My concern is the desire to show that space is more important than elements or objects; contrary to what we have always believed, space is not what is filled by objects, but objects are filled by space.
 Space flows: nothing limits it.
 I am interested in showing people who are interested in space as a quality, as a universal density, that he is in charge, the one who defines and imposes his conditions.”

-In "Cuadrado virtual violeta,” he introduces the use of ultraviolet color, or, in Soto's words, the notion of ultraviolet that was considered a sublime color, which makes evident his interest in the immaterial, which will henceforth be a vital issue for understand his constant search to make visible what only exists through formal relationships and optical illusions.
+In "Cuadrado virtual violeta,” he introduces the use of ultraviolet color, or, in Soto's words, the notion of ultraviolet that was considered a sublime color, which makes evident his interest in the immaterial, which will henceforth be a vital issue to understand his constant search to make visible what only exists through formal relationships and optical illusions.

 "Torre vibrante blanco y negro" is a transitional piece exploring the separation of the planes to generate optical vibrations, the suspended volumes, and what will be the immersive or penetrable sculptures.
 For this year, Soto had already done his first penetrable work; however, this vibrant tower continues with the investigations that preceded the enveloping works.
 In this piece, by increasing the suspended rods' dimension and approaching the observer's scale, he moves towards the idea of enveloping the viewer and thus creating a visual and physical experience that has to do with the occurrence of vibration in the time.